tenzir/events/README.md

 now also interfaces with Zeek to propagate changes to intel in real time and report "noisy" intel items.

-## DFN Conference on Security in Networked Systems - Feb 2019
+## DFN Conference on Security in Networked Systems - February 2019

 At this year's [DFN conference on Security in Networked Systems](https://www.dfn-cert.de/veranstaltungen/sicherheitskonferenz2019.html),